Why does compressed air need to be filtered or dried?

 This dirt mixes with the “blow-by” oil from a piston compressor and fine particles of oil from a rotary screw compressor.
 This mixes with the rust in your tank and lines.

-Add to this that most piston compressors run hot (~300F) and now you have a mixture of HOT oil, dirt, and rust sent down your air lines.
+In addition to this most piston compressors run hot (~300F)and therefore you have a mixture of HOT oil, dirt, and rust sent down your air lines.
 Leaving deposits (impeding air flow) and making its way to your tools, regulators, valves, and air operated components.

 This leads at least to inefficiences in your system (costing you money in wasted energy) and at worst to failures (costing you even more money in lost production time).